Big Fat Greek Tacos will please every appetite, ground meat seasoned perfectly and served with tomato and cucumber

 - 4-6 non-pocket Greek pitas

-- Cook's note: This is not necessary for yummy, impressive flavor, BUT if you happen to have a little Za'atar seasoning, add 1-2 teaspoons to the oregano when cooking the meat mixture.
+- This is not necessary for yummy impressive flavor, BUT if you happen to have a little Za'atar seasoning, add 1-2 teaspoons to the oregano when cooking the meat mixture.
 It will add just that much more out-of-this-world Greek gyro flavor.
 I have made it without and had huge success.

 - At least one hour or as early as one day before you prepare the meat, prepare the relish and tzatziki:

 - Toss 1 Tablespoon olive oil, 1 Tablespoon vinegar, 2 diced tomatoes, 1 diced cucumbers and ½ onion in a bowl and adjust the seasoning if necessary.
 Cover and let sit at least 1 hour to marry the flavors.

-- Seed and then finely dice the cucumber and place in a fine-meshed strainer or cheese cloth fitted over a bowl.
+- Seed and then finely dice 1 cucumber and place in a fine-meshed strainer or cheese cloth fitted over a bowl.
 Salt the cucumber and let sit 10 minutes.
 Then squeeze out any excess moisture.
 Add the strained cucumber into a bowl with 1 cup yogurt, ½ cup feta, 1 minced garlic and 2 Tablespoons mint.
 Adjust the seasoning if necessary.

 - The day of the tacos, start about 20 minutes before ready to serve:

-- In a large skillet, heat the oil over medium-high heat.
-Add the ground meat, sprinkle with salt and pepper and cook until the meat gets nice and golden brown, 10 to 12 minutes.
+- In a large skillet, heat 1 Tablespoon oil over medium-high heat.
+Add 1 ½ pounds ground meat, sprinkle with salt and pepper and cook until the meat gets nice and golden brown, 10 to 12 minutes.
 With a slotted spoon, remove the meat and reserve.
-Lower the heat to medium and saute the onions in the lamb juices until soft, about 5 minutes.
-Add the oregano and garlic and cook until fragrant.
+Lower the heat to medium and sauté ½ minced red onion in the lamb juices until soft, about 5 minutes.
+Add 2 teaspoons oregano and 4 minced garlics and cook until fragrant.
 Season.
-Add the tomato paste and cook until it caramelizes.
-Deglaze with the red wine and scrape any bits up that have adhered to the pan.
+Add 2 Tablespoons tomato paste and cook until it caramelizes.
+Deglaze 4 Tablespoons red wine and scrape any bits up that have adhered to the pan.
 Add the meat back in, stir and keep warm.